 As Frankl wrote in his book, “Love is the ultimate and the highest goal to which Man can aspire…In a position of utter desolation, when Man cannot express himself in positive action, when his only achievement may consist in enduring his sufferings in the right way – an honorable way – in such a position Man can, through loving contemplation of the image he carries of his beloved, achieve fulfillment.”
 A truly firm, enduring pillar on the other side of our U-Shaped bridge that can weather any storm.
 The gift, beauty and strength of love.

 To make your kid’s U-Shaped Bridge the road they choose when they are lost and confused, every morning and night together name three things you are grateful for, and start sharing smiles every day.
 Help each other.
 Train one another to travel down the most beautiful landscaped roads.
 Allow each other to radiate smiles through tears, pain, and heartache; to share smiles of complete, abandoned, and silly fun with no care for how others will judge you; to give genuine smiles to people who have hurt or disappointed you; and to smile just because.

 Remember when we choose to say “YES” we are celebrating this great adventure we call life no matter what road we are on.
 We can always rise above, bridge any void with a smile, and find at least three things we are thankful for.
 No matter what kind of day we have had we can always find, share, and smile about a best part.

-I hope you found Kat Kronenberg’s words inspiring and don’t forget as a parent that your kids are watching and modeling so the best way to teach an attitude of gratitude is to demonstrate one daily!
+I hope you found Kat Kronenberg’s words inspiring.
+Don’t forget as a parent that your kids are watching and modeling.
+The best way to teach an attitude of gratitude is to demonstrate one daily!
 Do you find little things to be thankful each day?
 Take joy in the sun or the flowers.
 Take joy in a smile or a laugh.
 What is an attitude of gratitude really?
 It is just being thankful for our blessings no matter the size and looking for the silver linings.